 Over 250 of you responded to the reader survey — thank you so much!
 The data I gathered is very helpful.
 I learned that most Quality Coding readers face two frustrations with unit testing: “I don’t know how,” and “There’s not enough time.”
 I think these are actually related, because not knowing how to do something certainly increases the time it takes.
 And the #1 request from the survey was for “more complex examples.”
 You want examples that go deeper than just incrementing & decrementing a counter.
 It’s kind of like I showed you how rack-and-pinion steering works, then said, “Now, go build a car.”
 That’s a big leap.

 So, let’s build a car! …Or rather, an app.
 In the coming months, I want to work through a complete case study of how I would build an app, with you looking on.
-I want to show you that by applying certain practices, every iOS developer can create code that is bright, robust and testable.
+I want to show you that by applying certain practices, every iOS developer can create code that is clear, robust and testable.